nthmost/illuminate/README.rst

 Basic Usage From Command Line
 -----------------------------

+While not intended for command-line usage, Illuminate contains a simple command-line utility on the top-level of the directory called illuminate.py that will print out the most commonly looked-at statistics from Illumina SAV.

 This package includes some MiSeq and HiSeq data (metrics and metadata only) from live sequencing runs so you can see how things work.